Based on four people sharing

 Are you able to take disabled or very elderly pilgrims?

 Unfortunately the nature of this package is very intense on the time of the leader and guide in order to give the best possible experience to the majority pilgrims.
 This means we sadly cannot take anyone who is disabled or is too weak or old to completely look after themselves.
 However if they are being accompanied by someone who will be able to look after that person’s each and every need without recourse to extra resources, then please email us for further discussion.
 Everyone is responsible for their own movements and actions and we strongly advise that those with extreme difficulties or restrictions try a different group more suited to your needs.

 How fit do I have to be for Hajj?

-The Hajj involves a significant amount of walking.
+The Hajj involves a significant amount of walking, and our program specifically emphasises fitness and walking even more.
+On some days you will do 30k-40k steps in intense heat.
 Even though we are in new and close 5-star hotels in front of the Haram, it is still not easy in very busy crowds which requires a certain level of fitness.
 And again, in Tawaf and Sa‘i, there is a significant amount of walking.
-We encourage everyone to start practising now, and to follow Shaykh AE’s preparation instructions very carefully as he will be advising the pilgrims on all of this many months in advance before we leave and it is essential that you follow that guidance.
+We encourage everyone to start practising now, and to follow Sheikh AE’s preparation instructions very carefully as he will be advising the pilgrims on all of this many months in advance before we leave and it is essential that you follow that guidance.